 Certain leaves of absence may qualify under the Family and Medical Leave Act of 1993 (FMLA) for continuation of insurance.
 Please contact your Employer for information about FMLA.

 Employees Who Cease Active Work

-Your Employer may elect to continue insurance by paying premiums for Employees who cease Active Work.
-Please see your Employer for more information.
+Your Employer may elect to continue insurance by paying premiums for Employees who cease Active Work in an eligible class for any of the reasons specified below: